 - Lewis and Short’s Latin Dictionary – one of the larger Latin-English dictionaries (without English-Latin).
-This lexicon covers a wide chronological range and will help us as we work through readings from annuity to the modern era.
-It is available via the SPQR app for iPhone or Android.
+This lexicon covers a wide chronological range and will help us as we work through readings from Antiquity to the modern era.
+A free digital version of this dictionary is available online through Logeion.

 During the program, students will be housed at St. Stephen's School on the Via Aventina, right around the corner from sites such as the Colosseum, Roman Forum, Circus Maximus, and the Baths of Caracalla.
 Breakfast, lunch, and dinner are provided daily.
-Students will be housed in single, double, or triple rooms, and will have access to laundry facilities on site, but will need to bring their own bath towels.
+Students will be housed in single, double, or triple rooms.

 No overnight guests are allowed in Institute housing.
 If friends or family visit, please arrange for them to stay elsewhere.